sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 (Bill)
 - show /logs directory of an instance after cf ssh pal-tracker
 - 12 factor - XI Logs - send logs to standard out
-  - cf logs pal-tracker ../cloudfoundry/health
+  - cf logs pal-tracker ../cloudfoundry/health??
   - RTR/2 - 2 signifies 3rd instance of gorouter instance,
   - same as [APP/PROC/WEB/2] 2 means the 3rd instance of the pal-tracker
   - [CELL/1] OUT Container became unhealthy
   - GoRouter has to be highly available
 - pcf does not store logs, has to rely on 3rd party log system
   - splunk
-- make sure you don't do trace like logging in production system
+- make sure you don't do "trace-level" logging in production system
   - will impact the performance of the platform
   - changing logging level in app manager - Bill recommends not to use it
-    - you do it and you walk away
+    - you do it and you forget and walk away
-    - splunk charges 10 times
+    - splunk charges 10 times more expensive
     - use new relic tracing feature
-    - changing logging level during runtime is power tools and you have to be aca
+    - changing logging level during runtime is power tools and you have to be careful in using it

+## Student questions

+- ??Somehow I don't see how pcf health endpoint enabled - we did not enabled for pcf while we did locally - we will cover it during wrap-up

 # Scaling lab ----------------